hristomanos/DynamicTacticalFormations/README.md

 * Made with Unity and C# in 2 months
 * 3D Real-time strategy game environment settup with camera controls and marquee selection
-* Units can be arranged in various battle formations algorithmically
+* Units can be arranged in several battle formations algorithmically
 * A virtual leader object is responsible for handling formations
 * Units in formation move in coordination to a user-defined destination